dsp2003/clef/README.md

 Q: Okay, I beat the UFO boss.
 Where's the rest of the quests?

 A: This mod is work-in-progress.
 Please be patient.
+Since the v22 you can beat the Bone Dragon boss.
+It's integrated into Outpost Mute Glitch's quest line.

 Help wanted